Merced-College/finalprojects-maritza-ramirez/README.md

 Program:
 I decided that for my final project it will be a Dual enrollment course planner.
 I decided to choose this due to struggling to organize my classes and not knowing where to start as a high school student.
 Currently five different classes I wished I knew about so many resources when in high school but having researched and now in my senior year, I decided I would want to help students out who have the motivation.

+C. Evaluate tradeoffs in lifetime management (reference counting vs. garbage collection).

+After a variable isn’t being used anymore, the Java virtual machine will garbage collect the variable.
+This frees up data and makes the program more efficient without the coder having to think about it.
+I could have chosen to manually free variables after I was done.
+For example, at the beginning of the program, I created a lot of variables when I was collecting the data.

+D. Explain how abstraction mechanisms support the creation of reusable software components.

+I wanted to ensure that the user has some protection from entering invalid inputs.
+I created a function to collect the user’s responses.
+I pass in the question and a list of the accepted answers, along with a data type.
+The act of creating this function, which I reused repeatedly, allowed the code to be more readable and functional compared to when I didn’t validate user input.
+One significant benefit of this is that if there is a bug or adjustment I want to make, I only need to fix this one function.

+F. Compare and contrast object-oriented analysis and design with structured analysis and design.

+Structured analysis and design is more linear and resembles using a set of mathematical functions to solve a physics problem.
+In contrast, object-oriented analysis shifts this and allows for the creation of tools with a greater level of abstraction.
+This also allows us, as programmers, to create lists of objects with their own sets of data and functions to manipulate them.
+Or have a class with static functions or global variables that are shared and affect all instances equally.
+I tend to use a more linear approach, but have been trying to use more object-oriented thinking and also employ more recursive functions and learn to trust the abstraction process and that the next call will work to help me solve my goal.

 Notes:
 This program only works for Merced College currently and only general education has been implented as it is still under testing.
 I am working on making a better version soon that will work under more circumstances.
 As well this is missing several features to be considered fully reliable yet.